-How to: Add a user from the OS X command line, works with Leopard!
+How to: Add a User from the OS X Command Line on Mac

 Adding a user is something easily accomplished using the built in GUI tools that ship with OS X, however any power user can appreciate the possible efficiency gained from using the command line.
 So in the spirit of efficiency here are the steps necessary to add a user to your Mac OS X system all with our good friend, Terminal.app.